caseyamcl/configula/README.md

 All exceptions extend `Configula\Exception\ConfigException`.
 You can catch this exception to catch all errors thrown during loading and reading of configuration values.

-TODO: Update this...

-* If something goes wrong when loading configuration values, a `Config\Exception\ConfigLoaderException` is thrown.
+Loading Exceptions:

+* `ConfigLoaderException` is thrown when an error occurs during loading configuration.
+* `ConfigFileNotFoundException` is thrown when a required configuration file or path is missing.
+It is generally thrown from the `FileLoader` loader when the `$required` constructor parameter is set to `true`.
+* `UnmappedFileExtensionException` is thrown from the `DecidingFileLoader` for files with unrecognized extensions.

+Config Value Exceptions:

-* If you attempt to read a configuration value that does not exist, and you have not provided a default value at runtime, a `Configula\Exception\ConfigValueNotFoundException` is thrown.
+* `ConfigValueNotFoundException` is thrown when trying to reference a non-existent configuration value name and no default value is specified.
-* If you try to set config values through the array interface, or pass invalid values to the config loader, a `Configula\Exception\ConfigLogicException` is thrown.
+* `ConfigLogicException` is thrown when attempting to mutate configuration via array

 ```php
 // All of these throw a ConfigValueNotFoundException